Describe password protection and management capabilities

 The custom banned password list is combined with the global banned password list to block variations of all the passwords.

-Banned password lists are a feature of Azure AD Premium 1 or 2.
+Banned password lists are a feature of Microsoft Entra ID P1 or P2 licensing.

 Protecting against password spray

-Azure AD Password Protection efficiently blocks all known weak passwords likely to be used in password spray attacks.
-This protection is based on real-world security telemetry data from Azure AD, which is used to build the global banned password list.
+Microsoft Entra password protection efficiently blocks all known weak passwords likely to be used in password spray attacks.
+This protection is based on real-world security telemetry data from Microsoft Entra ID, which is used to build the global banned password list.

-For hybrid security, admins can integrate Azure AD Password Protection within an on-premises Active Directory environment.
-A component installed in the on-premises environment receives the global banned password list and custom password protection policies from Azure AD.
+For hybrid security, admins can integrate Microsoft Entra password protection within an on-premises Active Directory environment.
+A component installed in the on-premises environment receives the global banned password list and custom password protection policies from Microsoft Entra ID.
 Domain controllers then use them to process password change events.
-This hybrid approach makes sure that, wherever a user changes their password, Azure AD Password Protection is applied.
+This hybrid approach makes sure that, wherever a user changes their password, Microsoft Entra password protection is applied.

-Although password protection improves the strength of passwords, you should still use best practice features like Azure Active Directory multi-factor authentication.
+Although password protection improves the strength of passwords, you should still use best practice features like multifactor authentication.
 Passwords alone, even strong ones, are not as secure as multiple layers of security.